 Taking cues from children

-The four that I have in mind were all very different from one another.
+The five that I have in mind were all very different from one another.
 Roger Ascham was an all-round renaissance scholar and teacher.
 William Holder was a gifted blue-skies experimenter and mathematician and for a short time the first clinical linguist.
 John Thelwall was an original theorist of revolution who came close to being bloodily executed for treason.
 Karl Marx seems to have accidentally overlooked him.
 After escaping execution he became the first full time clinical linguist.
 Alexander Melville Bell was a wide-ranging, all-round linguist and a clinical linguist.
 Lada Iosifovna Aidarova spent her whole working life in the Research Institute of General and Educational Psychology in Moscow.

-The contributions of Ascham, Holder, and Thelwall were discovered by Judith Duchan in private conversation.
+The contributions of Ascham, Holder, and Thelwall were discovered by Judith Duchan, and retold in private conversation.
 That of Bell was discovered by Morris Halle in 1978.
-These were all difficult discoveries after some academic shenanigans in the early 1900s.

 Roger Ascham (1514 – 1568)